1985 Ulu Padas by-election: Aftermath

 After PBS win, party president and Sabah Chief Minister Joseph Pairin Kitingan said that all people should accept the mandate given to the party, a message that observer implied that Joseph shows PBS has more support from the Sabah people than BERJAYA or USNO in governing the state.
-Observers also saw the win strengthen's PBS application to join BN, which PBS applied after ther state election win but were yet approved by BN, with BERJAYA still in BN.
+Observers also saw the win strengthen's PBS application to join BN, which PBS applied after their state election win but were yet approved by BN, with BERJAYA still in BN.

 Kadoh and Jinuin would contest the seat again in 1986 Malaysian general election, now renamed as Padas, with Kadoh won again.
 By then PBS would be contesting under BN's banner, their application to join the coalition finally approved after their win in the state snap election of 1986, and BERJAYA contesting on their own after exiting BN days before the general election.